AndyFul/Run-By-Smartscreen/README.md

 B) You have run the executable file with runas.exe (Microsoft), AdvancedRun (Nirsoft), RunAsSystem.exe (AprelTech.com), etc.

-'Run By SmartScreen' covers all vectors of infection listed in the point A).
+'Run By SmartScreen' covers all vectors of infection listed in point A).

 .